 According to the ACA, if you offer health insurance to full-time employees, then you have to offer health insurance to all similarly situated full-time employees.

 In the same way, if you offer health insurance to part-time employees, you have to offer health insurance to all similarly situated part-time employees.
-You should clearly write what makes a part-time employee eligible in your company policies, which brings us to the next step.
+You should clearly articulate and record in your company policy documents the specific factors that make a part-time employee eligible for health coverage … which brings us to the next step.

 3. Set your own requirements for part-time eligibility

-If you decide to open up health benefits to part-time employees, you can write your own requirements for how those part-timers can qualify for it.
+If you decide to offer health benefits to part-time employees, you can write your own requirements for how those part-timers can qualify for it.
+It’s a good idea to include this information in your employee handbook.

 For example, you could set a policy that enables employees to qualify for health insurance if they: